sgowen/tappy-plane/README.md

 1. I recommend installing the Homebrew Launcher first (it launches 3dsx files for you, which is nice).
 You can learn how to do this here: http://smealum.github.io/3ds/
 2. Install NetBeans with C/C++ support.
 3. Follow the tutorial here on how to set up your NetBeans development environment: http://www.3dbrew.org/wiki/Setting_up_Development_Environment, but ignore the part at the bottom (Building homebrew for distribution) if you just plan on accessing your build via the Homebrew Launcher
-4. Download my fork of sf2dlib from https://github.com/GowenGameDevOpenSource/sf2dlib
-5. At the top of the sf2dlib Makefile, add a declaration for AEMSTRO (after DEVKITPRO and DEVKITARM): export AEMSTRO=<Path to aemstro containing the python scripts>
+4. At the top of the sf2dlib Makefile, add a declaration for AEMSTRO (after DEVKITPRO and DEVKITARM): export AEMSTRO=<Path to aemstro containing the python scripts>
-6. Build sf2dlib
+5. Build sf2dlib
-7. Back in tappy-plane, add the following line to the top of your Makefile (again after DEVKITPRO and DEVKITARM): export LIBSF2D=<Path to sf2dlib containing the lib and include directories>
+6. Back in tappy-plane, add the following line to the top of your Makefile (again after DEVKITPRO and DEVKITARM): export LIBSF2D=<Path to sf2dlib containing the lib and include directories>
-8. Build!
+7. Build!